 Why You Need Health Insurance

 Michael Dinich: Sure.
-So a PPO is a preferred provider organization.
-Right.
-And what that traditional PPO plan with the employers referring to is a plan with a lower deductible in exchange for a higher premium.
+So, a PPO is a preferred provider organization, right, and what that, a traditional PPO plan, what the employer is referring to is a plan with a lower deductible In exchange for a higher premium.

 So basically what you're doing is you're paying more money each month for the coverage by taking less risk that if you have a medical emergency, you're going to pay less additional money out of pocket.